Understanding Parents' Perceptions and Practices Toward Children's Security and Privacy in Virtual Reality: Discussion

-Notably, one difference between VR and other everyday technologies lies in the fact that VR has not yet ``\textit{gotten to the point where having a phone and a tablet is necessary for you to be on par with your peers,}'' as highlighted by P1.
-Due to this perceived difference, some parents consider maintaining children's S\&P to be much more important than their autonomy in VR.
+Notably, one difference between VR and other consumer-facing technologies lies in the fact that VR has not yet ``\textit{gotten to the point where having a phone and a tablet is necessary for you to be on par with your peers,}'' as highlighted by P1.
+Due to this perceived difference, some parents consider maintaining children's S\&P much more important than their autonomy in VR.
+For these parents, passive strategies such as using parental controls are expected to be helpful.

 However, even if parents would prefer protecting children's S\&P over autonomy in VR, they are still largely constrained by the existing S\&P controls in VR, due to their low usability, engagement, and granularity (Section~\ref{sec:passive_strategies}).
 For this issue, we will propose recommendations for VR companies later in this section.